Audi A6: C6 facelift

 Audi unveiled a facelifted "C6" Audi A6 on 12 August 2008, at the Moscow International Motor Show.
 The refresh incorporates some modern Audi design cues to keep the A6 current with the rest of the Audi lineup.

-There are minor cosmetic changes to the front and rear lights which now have daytime running LEDs, the taillights extend towards the center of the trunk lid and pinch off at the license plate mount, however, their shape remains rectangular compared to the more sculpted light clusters found in the 2008 Audi A5, 2008 Audi A4, and 2009 Audi Q5 (the latter three being all-new generations).
+There are minor cosmetic changes to the front and rear lights which now have daytime running LEDs, the taillights extend towards the centre of the trunk lid and pinch off at the license plate mount, however, their shape remains rectangular compared to the more sculpted light clusters found in the 2008 Audi A5, 2008 Audi A4, and 2009 Audi Q5 (the latter three being all-new generations).

 The intakes below the headlamps are inspired by the Audi RS5.
 The A6's six (per side) front light-emitting diode (LED) daytime running lights (DRLs) are located within the main headlamp housing, similar to RS6's placement of the LEDs (ten per side), whereas on the S6 these front LEDs (five per side) are found adjacent to the fog lamps in the lower front bumper.

 The new front and rear fascias from RS6 would be used on the facelifted A6 and S6 lineup.